nosfera0x2/sophos-xdr-automation/README.md

 * LinkedIn: [@Spencer_Brown](https://www.linkedin.com/in/spencerbrowntx/)

 ## About
+After a silent install of Office:
+1. Run autoOutlookSetup.py to launch Outlook for the first time, click through prompts and import .PST file.

-Runing openAttachment.py has the following results:
+Runing autoPOC.py has the following results:
 1. Outlook opens
 2. Simulates a person clicking through the interface to open email with attachment.
 3. The attachment opens, and a simulation of enabling the malicious macro occurs.